Create and Manage Tenants

 name: dev-settings

-namespace: primary-dev
+namespace: tenant-primary-dev

 tenantRoleMapping: